 Among my other current hats are roles as a faculty member of The Asset-Based Community Development Institute; and a board member of The Corps Network, Playworks, The United Way of Greater Milwaukee, the NYU Leadership Initiative, and The Pillars Fund.
 I previously served on the board of Independent Sector (the national network of nonprofit and philanthropic leaders that advocate for and advance the work of nonprofits), as co-chair of Voices for National Service (the coalition that advocates for AmeriCorps and other national service programs), and chair of the Nonprofit Workforce Coalition (a coalition that worked to strengthen and diversify talent pipelines into the nonprofit sector).

 It was a thrill to co-chair the 2008 Obama Presidential campaign’s Civic Engagement Policy Group, serve on the The Obama-Biden Transition Team, advise the White House Office of Social Innovation, and be appointed by President Obama to The White House Council for Community Solutions.
 I’m still pinching myself and proud of what we accomplished.

 I’m grateful to the University of Wisconsin-Milwaukee for taking me in (I was a non-traditional student), graduating me with honors, and recognizing me with their Graduate of the Last Decade Alumni Award.
-I’m also grateful for other honors I’ve received for my work, including a Next Generation Leadership Fellowship from The Rockefeller Foundation, a Social Capitalist Award from Fast Company Magazine, and being listed three separate years as one of the 50 most influential nonprofit leaders in America by The Nonprofit Times.
+I’m also grateful for other honors I’ve received for my work, including being the first Innovator in Residence at Georgetown University’s Beeck Center for Social Innovation, a Next Generation Leadership Fellowship from The Rockefeller Foundation, a Social Capitalist Award from Fast Company Magazine, and being listed three separate years as one of the 50 most influential nonprofit leaders in America by The Nonprofit Times.